nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/multichain/docs/plan.md

 1. Test the implemented core actions:
    - Native token transfers across different chains
-   - ERC-20 token transfers across different chains
+   - ERC-20 token transfers across different chains (USDC, MODE, PEPE)
    - Error handling for various scenarios

+2. Add support for more ERC-20 tokens:
+   - Research how to add custom token definitions
+   - Add popular tokens like DAI, USDT, WETH, etc.

-2. Begin implementing protocol integrations:
+3. Begin implementing protocol integrations:
    - Start with Uniswap as it's the most widely used
    - Follow with Aave for lending/borrowing functionality
    - Add Beefy for yield optimization

-3. Add comprehensive testing:
+4. Add comprehensive testing:
    - Unit tests for each component
    - Integration tests for full workflows
    - Documentation of test cases and scenarios